 The potential harms of deceptive design range from the simple frustration and loss of time while trying to make your own choices as you navigate through these patterns, to the more dangerous effects on our privacy or finances.
 Examples include payment services that make your transactions public rather than private by default, or paid subscriptions that are all but impossible to cancel.

 Many individuals — especially the more vulnerable like children and teens, the elderly, or disadvantaged communities — have a particularly difficult time discerning “trustworthy” design choices from manipulative ones in the digital sphere.

 This year, deceptive design witnessed a surge in momentum and interest from policymakers, researchers, and journalists, with ongoing discussions around the world and new regulatory proposals making this an ideal time to engage on this issue on a global scale.
 There’s also good news that this is a fixable problem.

 The Contract for the Web calls on companies, governments and civil society to develop technologies that support the best in humanity and challenge the worst.
 The Contract sets the model to help forge a new phase of tech policy development: where solutions are developed on the basis of sound evidence; where there is meaningful multi-stakeholder participation; where people’s experiences drive policy and product design; and where solutions take into account the full diversity of those who use digital tools.

-Join us November 18 for the official launch of the Tech Policy Design Lab where experts will discuss why moving from dark patterns towards trusted design is critical to our shared digital future.
+Join us November 18 for the official launch of the Tech Policy Design Lab where experts will discuss why moving from deceptive design towards trusted design patterns is critical to our shared digital future.